-Osprey make a whole range of backpacks in different shapes and sizes.
-There are backpacks for weekend breaks, multi day hikes and like the Osprey Aether, backpacks purpose made for long backpacking trips across the world.
+Osprey makes a whole range of backpacks in different shapes and sizes.
+There are backpacks for weekend breaks, multi-day hikes and like the Osprey Aether, backpacks purpose made for long backpacking trips across the world.

-Whilst not cheap, Osprey predicts are incredible value.
+Whilst not cheap, Osprey predicts are an incredible value.

 Osprey Aether 70

-My needs were best served by the Osprey Aether 70 litre because it boasts an entire myriad of wicked, cool features which I will now tell you all about.
+My needs were best served by the Osprey Aether 70 liter because it boasts an entire myriad of wicked, cool features which I will now tell you all about.